 - A unique common identifier must exist across the sources.

 - The unique identifier:

 - Can be either a measure (numeric) or verbatim (text), but it must be the same type across the sources you want to append.

 - Must not have blanks, else Harmoni will flag them as duplicates if more than one is found.

 - If the identifier is unique and can be matched, the sources will append.

-- If the identifier is not unique (i.e. repeated across multiple records) the warning: "We have found duplicated records identifiers in your sources."
-In this is the case, you will need to insert unique identifiers in both your primary and secondary sources.
+- If the identifier is not unique (i.e., repeated across multiple records), the warning: "We have found duplicated records identifiers in your sources."
+In this case, you will need to insert unique identifiers in both your primary and secondary sources.